 Diver also has options when it comes to the oxygen tank.
 Heavier tanks can sometimes hold more air, allowing for longer dives.
 Other tanks are lighter so they are easier to carry, but hold less air.
 Consider what works for you and what you want for diving.
 There are also scuba oxygen tank with other styles of valves, like the K-valve or the Y-valve.
 These valves can influence air delivery during your dive, so it’s essential to select the right one for your needs.

-AGEM has been in operation in Taiwan for over 25 years.
-We have a vast R and D background in this area and have the ability to provide unique experience in the field of Speciality, Bulk, and calibration gases across six different regions.Taiwan - Kaohsiung City (Headquarters, R and D Center)India - Mumbai, Vadodara, Coimbatore, Pune, Bengaluru, DelhiChina - WuhanMiddle East - Dubai & Kingdom of Saudi ArabiaUnited Kingdom - CambridgeGas solutions provided by us include Technical Consulting.
+AGEM has been operating in Taiwan for over 25 Years.
+We have a deep R and D expertise in this area, and we can provide unique understanding in the areas of Speciality, Bulk, and Calibration Gases for six distinct regions.Taiwan - Kaohsiung City (Headquarters, R and D Center)India - Mumbai, Vadodara, Coimbatore, Pune, Bengaluru, DelhiChina - WuhanMiddle East - Dubai (UAE) and Kingdom of Saudi ArabiaUnited Kingdom - CambridgeThe gas solutions we offer comprise Technical Consulting.
 Assembling & Commissioning.
 Sample Testing.
-Packaging and Shipping.
+Packing & Shipping.
 Drawing Design.
 Manufacturing.

-AGEM recognizes that each customer require different things in the field of specialty gases, such as calibration gas.
-We provide customized solutions to meet our clients' specific needs.
-If you require a specific purity quantity, cylinder size or packaging options, AGEM can work with you to tailor their products according to your precise requirements.
-This degree of customization will ensure that you get the best calibration gas cylinder for your applications which will improve overall efficiency and performance.
-AGEM's product range is not restricted to calibration gases.
-The catalog of AGEM comprises Hydrocarbon Gases, Halocarbons, Chemical Gases and Rare gases.
-You can be sure that AGEM to have the specific kind of gas you require.
+AGEM is aware that different customers require different things with regard to special gases like calibration gases.
+We can provide tailored solutions that are tailored to our customers requirements.
+When you require a certain purity level, cylinder size, or packaging choice, AGEM can work with clients to customize their products to meet your specific requirements.
+This kind of customization will ensure that you receive the most suitable gas cylinders that can be calibrated for your particular application, while increasing overall effectiveness and performance.
+AGEM's product range is not only limited to calibration gases.
+The catalogue of AGEM includes Hydrocarbon Gases Halocarbons, Chemical Gases and Rare gases.
+You can be assured that AGEM will have the gas you require.